 Year-round Fun for all Abilities

-Develop your orienteering skills by exploring some of the more remote areas of the county; learn wildflower identification by taking a slow stroll through the backwoods; experience wildlife by sitting along a babbling stream or on the shore of a remote pond.
-Are you interested in trying something new but are a bit nervous about getting started or where to go; our licensed New York State guides, offer expeditions and educational opportunities into the region's more remote and not so remote areas, no matter the season.
+Want to learn more?
+No problem!
+Develop your orienteering skills by exploring some of the more remote areas of Hamilton County, learn wildflower identification by taking a slow stroll through the forest, or view wildlife while sitting next to a babbling stream or on the shore of a remote pond.
+If you're interested in trying something new but are a bit nervous about getting started, our licensed New York state guides offer expeditions and educational opportunities throughout the region, no matter the season.